Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational sickness absence.

 Chronic fibrosing condition characterised by insidious, progressive, and severe restriction of both active and passive shoulder range of motion.
 Many patients experience shoulder pain, but shoulder pain is not an essential component of adhesive capsulitis.

-Although other fractures around and including the ankle can occur (such as distal tibial plafond fractures), the term 'ankle fracture' generally refers to the medial, lateral, or posterior malleolus.
+Although other fractures around and including the ankle can occur (such as distal tibial plafond fractures), the term 'ankle fracture' most commonly refers to fracture types in which one or more of either the medial, lateral, or posterior malleolus is broken.

-An inflammatory arthritis predominantly affecting the sacroiliac joints and axial spine.
+A seronegative spondyloarthropathy predominantly affecting the sacroiliac joints and axial spine.
 Inflammatory back pain is the hallmark clinical feature.
-This is defined as back pain/stiffness, which is worse in the morning and improves with exercise.
+This is defined as back pain that is of insidious onset, worse in the morning and improves with exercise.

 Injury typified by sudden, painful, audible 'pop' noise.
 Patient typically presents with inability to return to activity, joint instability, and rapid development of effusion (haemarthrosis).
 Often tender at lateral femoral condyle, lateral tibial plateau, and tibiofemoral joint lines.